PointCNN++: Performant Convolution on Native Points: Experiments

 \section{Experiments}

 Our experiments are designed to validate that PointCNN++ delivers both high performance and high fidelity.
-We first detail our implementation in~\Sref{sec:implementation}, then use micro-benchmarks to quantify its GPU memory usage and computational efficiency with extensive comparisons against the performance prioritized voxel-based methods in~\Sref{sec:ablation}, and finally demonstrate its accuracy on the geometrically sensitive task of point cloud registration in~\Sref{sec:registration}.
+We first detail our implementation in~\Sref{sec:implementation}, then use micro-benchmarks to quantify its GPU memory usage and computational efficiency with extensive comparisons against the performance prioritized voxel-based methods in~\Sref{sec:ablation}.
+Finally, we demonstrate its superior accuracy and generalization through two downstream tasks: the geometrically sensitive task of point cloud registration in~\Sref{sec:registration} and the large-scale scene understanding task of semantic segmentation in~\Sref{sec:segmentation}.